calimarkus/JDStatusBarNotification/README.md

 # JDStatusBarNotification

 Highly customizable & feature rich notifications displayed below the status bar.
 Customizable colors, fonts & animations.
 Supports notch and no-notch devices, landscape & portrait layouts and Drag-to-Dismiss.
-Can display a subtitle, an activity indicator, a progress bar & custom views out of the box. iOS 13+.
-Swift ready!
+Can display a subtitle, an activity indicator, a progress bar & custom views out of the box.
+Written in Swift, compatible for ObjC!

 Please open a [Github issue](https://github.com/calimarkus/JDStatusBarNotification/issues), if you think anything is missing or wrong.